by Alice A. McCarthy, MBA

 Risk Factors TOP

-Risk factors that increase your chance of developing claustrophobia or a claustrophobic anxiety attack include:
+Factors that may increase your chance of developing a claustrophobic anxiety attack include:

 Your doctor will ask about your symptoms and medical history.
 A physical exam will be done.
-You may be referred to a psychologist, psychiatrist, or other trained mental health provider.
+Diagnosis is based on your history of persistent or excessive fear that may:

+Claustrophobia can disappear in adulthood.
+If it does not, treatment is usually necessary to overcome the fear.
 Talk with your doctor or mental health provider about the best treatment plan for you.
-Options include the following:
+Options include:

 The most common type of treatment for claustrophobia involves mental health counseling targeted to overcoming the fear and managing triggering situations.